ogorifuwe/ds-and-algorithms/arrays-and-strings/is-unique/README.md

 Is Unique: Implement an algorithm to determine if a string has all unique characters.
 What is you cannot use additional data structures?

-Hints: #44, 117, #132

-    #44.
-Try a hash table.
+    *   Try a hash table.

-    #117.
-Could a bit vector be helpful?
+    *   Could a bit vector be helpful?

-    #132.
-Can you solve it in O(N log N) time?
+    *   Can you solve it in O(N log N) time?
         What might a solution like that look like?

 SOLUTION